colurw/chess_NN/readme.md

 the second move creates the y_data

 ### _3_data_viewer.py
-When given a one-hot tensor, creates .png image of the chess board.
+Renders a one-hot tensor into a .png image of a chess board.
+The pieces are ASCII charcters typed over the squares whilst iterating through the one-hot tensor.
 Used to check the training data are as expected / free of errors.

 ### _4_trainer.py
 <img src="https://github.com/colurw/chess_NN/assets/66322644/d768ea9f-b188-4423-8232-8ba7712a8182" align="right" width="450px"/>